nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Finding a Patient

-The **Finding a Patient** mechanism is facilated by `VMS`.
+The **Finding a Patient** mechanism is facilitated by `VMS`.
 It will find specific list of Patient objects from `PatientManager` inside `VMS` object with the keywords provided.

 <!-- TODO describe the different search flags.
 That feature is still in progress -->